Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 6. `cat register.dat` to see contents of register.dat file, should look like image below
 <img width="425" alt="Screen Shot 2024-02-12 at 12 31 18 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/5f03dc50-c02e-480f-b3f9-dc4362c669c7">

+7. Download MatLab script file from step 0.1 called s026_vol2surf.m (on FH GitHib page 11) and add the file to your fhlin_toolbox/seeg_s025 folder (can also change file name from s026 to respective subject number)
-7. `/Applications/MATLAB_R2023b.app/bin/matlab &` open Matlab (in terminal so that MatLab knows FreeSurfer environment)
+8. `/Applications/MATLAB_R2023b.app/bin/matlab &` open Matlab (in terminal so that MatLab knows FreeSurfer environment)
-8. Run your startup.m (contents of which are in the setting up environment page)
+9. Run your startup.m (contents of which are in the setting up environment page)
-9. In MatLab `setenv ('SUBJECTS_DIR','/Users/jessica/Subjects');`
+10. `setenv ('SUBJECTS_DIR','/Users/jessica/Subjects');`
+11. `pathtool` add fhlin_toolbox and all subfolders to path
-10. Download MatLab script file from step 0.1 called s026_vol2surf.m (on FH GitHib page 11) and add file to fhlin_toolbox folder (in Matlab scripts Jessica folder)
+12. Download MatLab script file from step 0.1 called s026_vol2surf.m (on FH GitHib page 11) and add the file to you fhlin_toolbox/seeg_s025 folder
-11. In MatLab command window type `pathtool` and add fhlin_toolbox and all subfolders to path
-12. Make sure you are in /Users/jessica/Subjects/s026/mri/orig/unpack folder then run
+13. Double-click to open the file in MatLab and change lines 14, 18 to your corresponding subject and bold number.
+Make sure you are in your subjects unpack folder directory in MatLab then run s025_vol2surf.m
-13. If you get an error `/Users/jessica/Subjects/fsaverage/surf/lh.inflated : No such file or directory` try duplicating and putting the fsaverage folder from the FreeSurfer application into your Subjects folder
+14. If you get an error `/Users/jessica/data_analysis/seeg/subjects/fsaverage/surf/lh.inflated : No such file or directory` try duplicating and putting the fsaverage folder from the FreeSurfer application into your Subjects folder
-14. If done succesfully, you should recieve a message "I think I responded favorably to all your requests.
-Good bye." and there should be a "sfmcprstc-rh.stc" and "sfmcprstc-lh.stc" file in /Users/jessica/Subjects/s026/mri/orig/unpack/bold/032
+15. If done succesfully, you should recieve a message "I think I responded favorably to all your requests.
+Good bye." and there should be a "sfmcprstc-rh.stc" and "sfmcprstc-lh.stc" file in /Users/jessica/data_analysis/seeg/s025/fmri_data/unpack/bold/028

 ### Transform fMRI time series from individual's native space to MNI305 template
-1. Download MatLab script file from step 0.2 called s026_vol2vol.m (on FH GitHib page 11) and add file to fhlin_toolbox folder (in Matlab scripts Jessica folder)
+1. Download MatLab script file from step 0.2 called s026_vol2vol.m (on FH GitHib page 11) and add the file to your fhlin_toolbox/seeg_s025 folder
-2. Double click on the file for it to open in MatLab (but remember you opened the MatLab application in terminal) and change `target_dir='/Users/fhlin/workspace/seeg/s026/fmri_analysis';` to `target_dir='/Users/jessica/Subjects/s026';`
-3. Make sure you are in the unpack directory
+2. Change line 12 (to the location of your subject folder, /Users/jessica/data_analysis/seeg/s025), 14, and 18.
+Make sure you are in the unpack directory and run.
+If done succesfully, the output should be "mri_vol2vol done"
-4. Should say "mri_vol2vol done" when complete

 ### Get Confound Information
 #### Get confound information from motion correction
-1. Download MatLab script file from step 1.1 called get_mc_regressor.m (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
+1. Download MatLab script file from step 1.1 called get_mc_regressor.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
-2. Change `bold_dir='/space_lin2/fhlin/7t_music_skku/LAM_AUD_BHC_simple/unpack';` to `bold_dir='/Users/jessica/Subjects/s026/mri/orig/unpack';`
+2. Change line `bold_dir='/space_lin2/fhlin/7t_music_skku/LAM_AUD_BHC_simple/unpack';` to the location of your subjects unpack folder `bold_dir='/Users/jessica/data_analysis/seeg/s025/fmri_data/unpack';`
-3. Change `dirs={
+3. Change line `dirs={
 'bold/007';
 'bold/008';
 'bold/009';